YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def __iter__(self) -> Generator

 The :code:`Key.__iter__()` magic method allows for easy iteration over the subscripts at the subscript level of the given :code:`Key` object, beginning from the first subscript.
-Accordingly, this method is useful for breadth-first searches.
 For example,

 In the event of an error in an underlying :ref:`ydb-subscript-next-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.